-get\ontology\db 61
+get\ontology\db

-param List: override the defaults or pass further parameters to the database loader function.
-See the loader functions and their default parameters in omnipath\show\db.
-If the database is already loaded with different parameters it will be reloaded with the new parameters only if the reload option is TRUE.

-reload Reload the database if param passed here is different from the parameters used the last time the database was loaded.
+key Character: the key of the database to load.
+For a list of available keys see omnipath_show_db. param List: override the defaults or pass further parameters to the database loader function.
+See the loader functions and their default parameters in omnipath_show_db.
+If the database is already loaded with different parameters it will be reloaded with the new parameters only if the reload option is TRUE. reload Reload the database if param passed here is different from the parameters used the last time the database was loaded.
 If different functions with different parameters access the database repeatedly and request reload the frequent reloads might cost substantial time and resource use.

-...
 Arguments for the loader function of the database.
 These override the default arguments.